hyperledger/indy-hipe/text/transport-layer-messaging/README.md

 ```
 {
   "type": "Forward"
-  "to": "DID"
+  "to": "DID#key"
+  "from": "DID#key" (optional)
   "message": "<Base64(AuthCrypt or AnonCrypt(Application Layer Message)>"
 }
 ```

 The Sender - the Agent that constructs the Application Layer Message - also constructs the Forward message.
-No one other than the intended recipient can access anything about the Application Layer Message.
+No one other than the intended recipient can access any data elements of the Application Layer Message.

+The use of DID#key follows the DID Specification standard for indicating which key from the DIDDoc is to be used to decrypt the message.
+Since the public keys within a DIDDoc might be controlled by different Agents (e.g. Edge Agents on an iPhone or an iPad), the *key* is included in the "to" and "from" address to indicate as that may be necessary for routing the message to the correct recipient Agent.

+The "from" field is optional and may be able to be used to inform the Sender if the message could not be delivered to the recipient.
+It's not clear (yet) if this can generally be supported given the (usually) asynchronous nature of the Wire Transport protocols.

+> Note: The following assumes that messages are sent using AuthCrypt if possible, so that the recipient can be certain of the Sender.
+If the reasons for using Auth vs. AnonCrypt are different, the following, and the format of the forward, may change.

 The choice of using AnonCrypt or AuthCrypt is based on the state of the known DIDs between the Sender and Receiver.
 If the message is being sent using one of a pairwise DID set, both sides implicitly know the state of the connection and AuthCrypt can be used.
 If only one DID is known by both parties at the time of transmission, AnonCrypt must be used.
 For example, on the first message of the sequence to initiate a connection, only one DID is known to both parties and so AnonCrypt must be used.
 After that, both sides know a DID for each other and AuthCrypt can be used.